 Why should companies prioritize tracking certain diversity and inclusion metrics?
 How are these metrics important for a company’s long-term success and growth?
-Read more to learn about how the HACR Corporate Inclusion Index (CII) helps companies develop a road map to success by serving as a benchmarking tool that allows them to measure the outcomes of their diversity and inclusion practices.
+Read more to learn about how the HACR Corporate Inclusion Index (CII) helps companies develop a road map to success by serving as a benchmarking tool that allows them to measure the outcomes of their diversity and inclusion practices, regardless of where they are in their diversity and inclusion journey.

 Why is tracking diversity and inclusion metrics so important for companies?
 Every year, the Hispanic Association on Corporate Responsibility (HACR) aims to delve deep into this question through the release of the HACR Corporate Inclusion Index (CII) report.
 The HACR CII survey assesses companies on their inclusiveness of Hispanics and is meant to serve as a benchmarking tool that allows companies to measure the outcomes of the programs and practices they have in place in each of HACR’s four pillars: